Skip to main contentSkip to data table

 Failure behavior

-PegScore can be null; DEWS returns null when signal coverage is below threshold, and the cron degrades/no-writes when core source reads fail or dex liquidity is stale
+PegScore can be null; DEWS returns null when signal coverage is below threshold; stablecoins-cache failure aborts writes, while other source failures or stale DEX liquidity publish partial rows and mark the cron degraded

 Worked examples (verified against computePegScore and computeDEWS)